-Canals are man-made waterways to connect major seawater routes for smooth passage of vessels.
+Canals are man-made waterways to connect major seawater routes for the smooth passage of vessels.
 Simply put it is an alternative shorter route created for vessels, particularly cargo vessels to save time and avoid traveling far out of their way.
-There are hundreds of canals all over the world, a few of them are famous canals in terms of their length, width, depth or simply because they are the busiest traffic routes.
+There are hundreds of canals all over the world, a few of them are famous canals in terms of their length, width, depth, or simply because they are the busiest traffic routes.
 Read on to know about the different canals of the world which are in no particular order.

 7 Famous Shipping Canals From Around The World